William Brinkley (Underground Railroad): Group of Dorchester families

-In a remarkable escape the rainy night of October 24, 1857 when two dozen people escaped from six Dorchester County, Maryland enslavers.
+In a remarkable escape the rainy night of October 24, 1857, when two dozen people escaped from six Dorchester County, Maryland, enslavers.
 Nearly all of Samuel Pattison's bondspeople had run away.
 The event is notable because of the size of the group of people, who traveled with infants and other children, through days of heavy rains.
 Over the first three days it rained heavily and their group grew to 28 people when Marshall Dutton, George and Solomon Light, and Silas Long joined them.
 They prepared for run-ins with slave capturers by carrying pistols, knives, and other weapons.

 It was a group of 28 freedom seekers, including seventeen children and two infants, who met up with Brinkley and his associates who took them north to Centreville in the Wilmington area.
 In an effort to outrun any slave catchers, Brinkley drove his carriage too fast and it broke down and the horse was injured.
 The group, especially the children, were exhausted, cold, hungry and ill.
 Some of the people were barefoot.
-Word got to Thomas Garrett by the 31st that most the group was in Centreville, which he relayed to William Still.
+Word got to Thomas Garrett by the 31st that most of the group was in Centreville, which he relayed to William Still.
 There was a 14-year-old-boy who became separated from the rest of the group.
 The fugitives split into smaller groups and went to a number of places outside of Philadelphia.
 They pushed through unusually heavy snowstorms throughout November.
 Most of the group made it to St. Catharines, Ontario, Canada.